Aged home set for meeting, 5 new NSW cases

 With 55 Newmarch House staff in isolation, the federal government has activated a “surge workforce” including the deployment of an emergency response team at the facility.

-Federal Aged Care and Senior Australians Minister Richard Colbeck said aged care home operator Anglicare would call a resident and family meeting on Thursday.
+Anglicare said it takes staff at least five times longer to deliver care to residents because of the need to dress in full personal protective equipment, continue strict hygiene, and maintain social isolation.

+“We appreciate and understand why families are upset, frustrated, and disappointed,” chief executive Grant Millard said in a statement on Thursday.

-Representatives from the Department of Health, the Aged Care Quality and Safety Commissioner and the Older Persons Advocacy Network will also attend.
+Anglicare will hold an online resident and family meeting later on Thursday with representatives from the Department of Health, the Aged Care Quality and Safety Commissioner and the Older Persons Advocacy Network to also attend.

+“This will be an opportunity for families to hear what we are doing jointly to get on top of this crisis,” Mr Millard said.

 “I would be very distressed if I had a relative in there,” Mr Colbeck told Nine Network.